-The text says Love “does not take into account a wrong suffered”.
-Raise your hand if you have suffered wrong in your marriage?
+The original text says Love “does not take into account a wrong suffered”.
+Um, I wish I had that superpower!

-It carries with it an idea that love does not always think the other had bad motivations behind their behavior.
+Or Love does not think the other person had bad motivations behind their behavior.

 This has to do with our thoughts.

-But remember we are striving for Biblical Wifehood and Biblical Marriage.
+But remember we are striving to live as Wives with a Biblical Worldview in our Christian Marriage.
 So we need to check this area against scripture.

-Recently I walked through Philippians 4:8 (word by word) with you and how to apply it to our thoughts to have Peace of Mind.
-That really fits this text.
-Specifically the bit about Lovely Thoughts (click the words to check out those articles)
+Philippians 4:8 really fits this text.
+Specifically the bit about Lovely Thoughts (click the words to go deeper)

-I had tallied and kept a record of all the wrong he had done and that book was so full that I could never see past it.
+- I had tallied and kept a record of all the wrong he had done

 To begin showing love to him I needed to forgive him and let go of the hurt I had been banking for a later fight… Am I the only one who does that?